akhandpratapsingh/custom-actions-task/README.md

-# ServiceNow DevOps Register Security Scan Results GitHub Action
+# ServiceNow DevOps Register SBOM Scan Results GitHub Action

-This custom action needs to be added at step level in a job to register security scan resutls in ServiceNow instance.
+This custom action needs to be added at step level in a job to register SBOM scan resutls in ServiceNow instance.

 # Usage
 ## Step 1: Prepare values for setting up your secrets for Actions